uoon/Hobproj/README.md

 					print "You reach in and grab her hand.
 You feel your", inv.print_items()
 					print "slip out of your pocket."

+		if choice == '2':
+			inv.remove_item('Wallet')
+			print "Time is of the essence.
+The time to act is now." print "You tell Alison, 'This is a fuckin' heist.
+Give me all the money in the register.'" print
+			print "For a brief moment, Alison looks at you confused.
+Her senses return and she calmly looks" print "to her right and left, then looks back to you." print "Alison: 'Are you sure you want to do this?'" print
+			print "1.
+Reveal your",
+			inv.print_items()
+			print "and point it toward Alison."
+			print "2.
+'Ok, you got me.
+I'm just kidding!'" ini11 = raw_input("> ")
+			if ini11 == '1':
+				print "You point your",
+				inv.print_items()
+				print "at Alison.
+She gasps loudly."
+				print "Everyone in the room looks toward your direction.
+Shit.
+The Security Room door opens" print "and three guards come running out with guns drawn." print
+				print "You reach into the window and grab Alison's arm and press your weapon on her forehead." print "'I WILL KILL HER IF ANYONE COMES ANY CLOSER." print "The Guards stop in their tracks." print
+				print "Guard: Calm down.
+What do you want?" print
+				print '-' * 30
+				print "1.
+Tell the guards to drop their handguns and move to the side of the lobby." print "2.
+Demand the guards to go into the Vault and empty out all the inventory in a bag." ini12 = raw_input("> ")
+				print '-' * 30
+				if ini12 == '1':
+					print "You yell, 'Drop the fuckin' weapons and move to the side of the room.
+NOW.'" print
+					print "The guards hesitate and then drop their guns slowly.
+They back away toward a far wall." print "Everyone is staring at you."
+					print
+					print '-' * 30
+					print "1.
+Ask for the Vault key." print "2.
+Let go of Alison's hand and try to pick up one of the handguns dropped by the guards." ini13 = raw_input("> ")
+					print '-' * 30
+					if ini13 == '1':
+						print "You yell out, 'Give me the damn vault key or this innocent girl dies today.'" print "The room is silent."
+						print "The guards are standing against the wall with their hands in the air." print '-' * 30
+						print "1.
+Demand for the Vault key again." print "2.
+Let go of Alison's hand and leap toward one of the handguns left on the floor." print "3.
+Hit Alison."
+						ini14 = raw_input("> ")
+						if ini14 == '1':
+							print "You yell even louder, 'GIVE ME THE FUCKING KEY OR SHE DIES IN 5...
+4..." print "One of the guards give in." print "Guard: 'OK OK here take my key.
+Just don't hurt her'" print "You drag Alison out of the teller window which is just big enough to pull her through." print "You walk with Alison toward the guard and take a card from his hand that reads Vault Key." inv.add_item('VaultKey')
+							print
+							print '-' * 30
+							print "1.
+With the key and Alison, head into the Vault." print "2.
+Let go of Alison's hand and walk into the Vault." ini15 = raw_input("> ")
+							if ini15 == '1':
+								print "You walk backwards toward the Vault holding Alison in front of you as a hostage." print "You let go of Alison and she runs out the bank.
+As you realize you have limited time," print "you turn toward the vault."
+								return 'vault'
+							if ini15 == '2':
+								print "You let go of Alison's hand and run toward the Vault.
+One of the guards pulls out a" print "taser and shoots you with it.
+You feel three needles pierce through your back and a" print "sharp jolt renders your legs immobile.
+You drop to your knees and begin convulsing" print "and foam escapes your lips.
+Your eyes roll backwards as you go into shock.
+Your mission" print "has failed."
+								return 'death'
+					if ini13 =='2':
+						print "You let go of Alison's hand and jump to pick up one of the loaded handguns that" print "the guards dropped on the floor.
+Your jump isn't far enough so you have to crawl" print "an additional step toward the gun.
+Clumsy move.
+Amidst the scrambling, one of the" print "guards take out a small taser from their vest and shoot at you." print
+						print "You feel three needles pierce through your shoulder and a sharp jolt renders your arms immobile." print "You drop to your chest and begin convulsing and foam escapes from your lips.
+Your eyes roll" print "backwards as you go into shock.
+Your mission has failed." return 'death'"
+				if ini12 == '2':
+					print "You yell at the guards to get their asses in the vault and give you all the cash thats inside." print "One of the guards start to walk toward the vault and swipe their card.
+The vault door opens." print
+					print "The guard enters the vault momentarily and comes out with two bags of cash worth $1M each." print "He throws each bag of cash on the ground." print '-' * 30
+					print "1.
+Take one bag and run out the door." print "2.
+Take both bags and run out the door." ini16 = raw_input("> ")
+					if ini16 == '1':
+						print "You let go of Alison's hand and run toward the bags of cash." print "As you try to pick up one of the bags, the Guard does a sweet jumping roundhouse kick" print "and slams you on the head.
+You drop to the ground with a broken neck." return 'death'
+					if ini16 == '2':
+						print "You let go of Alison's hand and run toward the bags of cash." print "You drop your weapon as you try to pick up the two bags of cash and the Guard pulls out" print "a taser and shoots you in the chest.
+You feel three needles pierce your nipples and neck." print "A sharp jolt renders your legs immobile.
+You drop to your knees and begin convulsing.
+Foam" print "escapes through your lips.
+Your eyes roll backwards as you go into shock.
+Your vision fades.." return 'death'
+			if ini11 == '2':

 		if choice == "3":
 			pass